American Diplomacy in World War II

 Why and how did the United States attempt to preserve the Grand Alliance as American diplomats addressed European issues?

 Was the American vision for postwar East and Southeast Asia flawed?
-If so, in what ways?

 Evaluate the Atlantic Charter and the Four Freedoms as alliance goals and weigh them against the experience of the Nazi-Soviet agreements of 1939.

-Explain the Anglo-American decision to require "unconditional surrender" from the Axis powers
+Explain the Anglo-American decision to require "unconditional surrender" from the Axis powers.

-Explain the role played by the establishment of the United Nations in inter-allied diplomacy.
+Evaluate the role played by the establishment of the United Nations in inter-allied diplomacy.